Trainers of Gas Installers

 CO-Gas Safety is extremely disappointed that no further courses seem to have been run by either Tom or Roland although Tom did give the course to the Womens’ Institute some time ago.
 However, CO-Gas Safety hoped that the elements of the course, i.e. teaching about CO from ALL fuels, would be incorporated in all training for all Registered Gas Engineers.
 Sadly CO-Gas Safety sees no sign of this although the charity continues to press for this.

-Indeed CO-Gas Safety has been pressing for the GETSI review (see http://www.policyconnect.org.uk/appcog/sites/site_appcog/files/news/691/fieldnewsdownloads/getsievidencesession-attendeebriefing.pdf ) to include ordinary registered gas installers, CO victims, disabled, LBGT and women and at last the charity has been promised a meeting.
-Meeting with Georgina Bailey (who has taken over from Dr Ben Klos who has now left) and Oona Muirhead for Thursday 2nd August 2018.
-Roland Johns is attending.
+CO-Gas Safety has been pressing for the GETSI review (see http://www.policyconnect.org.uk/appcog/sites/site_appcog/files/news/691/fieldnewsdownloads/getsievidencesession-attendeebriefing.pdf) to include ordinary registered gas installers, CO victims, disabled, LBGT and women and at last the charity was given a meeting with Georgina Bailey (who has taken over from Dr Ben Klos of Policy Connect who has now left) and Oona Muirhead (also Policy Connect) on Thursday 2nd August 2018.
+Roland Johns attended with Stephanie Trotter.
 We have been asking via email for Roland Johns to be involved in this review since January 2018 with no progress but on the 2nd August we were assured that he and CO-Gas Safety can now submit evidence to this review.
-We are very glad about this but still think Roland should have been on the panel and CO-Gas Safety asked to submit evidence from the start.
+We were very glad about this but still think Roland should have been on the panel and CO-Gas Safety asked to submit evidence from the start.
+Roland has now sent his course to Oona and Georgina but this is not the same as being allowed to give the course to the panel or being on the panel.
+CO-Gas Safety has otherwise not been invited to provide input, yet it is CO victims who pay for poor training with their health or worse, with their lives.
+The Gas Safe Register have told us that Ian Moss is the person to contact about GETSI.

 Some parts updated 13.06.18